-7. If you really do not like yerba mate or you don’t feel comfortable sharing a communal cup and straw, the best way to graciously excuse yourself from sharing is by saying that you are a little bit sick (No gracias.
-Estoy un poco emfermo/enferma).
+7. If you really do not like yerba mate or you don’t feel comfortable sharing a communal cup and straw, the best way to graciously excuse yourself from sharing is explain that you’ve tried it and it’s not your cup of tea.

 Book your own yerba mate experience with Nicolás and Mercedes of Mathienzo here.